 (This section covers general tools and tips that can be used for any difficult behavior.
 For discussions and tips on some commonly found difficult behaviors, read: Special tips for wandering, incontinence, repetitions, sundowning)

-Agitated patients are difficult to handle because they do not understand what is happening and cannot control their emotions.
-You need to stay calm when patients show anxiety, anger, aggression, hallucinations, paranoia, etc. Patients can usually sense the caregiver’s emotions.
-If you use calm words but are feeling angry or frustrated, the patient knows your real emotion and responds to it by getting more agitated.
+Agitated persons are difficult to handle because they do not understand what is happening.
+They cannot control their emotions.
+Stay calm when they show anxiety, anger, aggression, hallucinations, paranoia, etc. They can usually sense your emotions.
+If you use calm words but are feeling angry or frustrated, the person knows your real emotion and responds to that emotion by getting more agitated.

 What usually helps: